Sunday, July 5, 2009

 Reprise

 Magick is more of a necessity today, and has much more scope, than in the shamanistic period, its twentieth century functions and applications being more manifold.
-It can be used as
+It can be used as1) a therapy

 2) an antidote